-Protein is made of amino acids, which is the foundation for every single cell in your body – and those of growing #baby .
+Protein is made of amino acids, which is the foundation for every single cell in your body – and those of growing Your Baby .
 It affects the development of all important organs and also the brain.

 How does protein affect fetal growth?